guettli/Microsoft-365-vs-Google-Workspace/README.md

 In my current context I use Zoho.
 It looks good, and it is cheaper than GSuite.

+Great feature of Zoho: It supports dark mode!

 # Where Google is better

 In o365 I click on "OneDrive", then the URL is "sharepoint.com".
 If I click on "Excel" the URL is "office.com".
 Not a big problem.
 But that's not nice.